scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, then for dinner had a hot dog and chips with dip to end off a good July.

+### Day 413

+Soylent for a rather late lunch around 3.
+Then I was going to have soylent for dinner.
+But I forgot that I had made plans to do a monthly trivia thing.
+We won, so that was fun, and I had a burger with pork belly and bacon on it for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/